voidabhi/PizzaDeliveryApp/README.md

 Features
 ==========================

-1)Single sign on with Facebook and Twitter
+`Single sign on with Facebook and Twitter `

-2)Store Tracker - Locate pizza stores near your place with google maps
+`Store Tracker - Locate pizza stores near your place with google maps`

-3)Place customized pizza order with bevarages and add-ons
+`Place customized pizza order with bevarages and add-ons`

-4)Receive notifications of discounts and deals
+`Receive notifications of discounts and deals`

 Technologies Used